 You can find more information on the integration of items here.

 8. Finally, if you would like stock level updates from Xero syncing back to Magento you can simply select this option and hit Save.

-PLEASE NOTE: This option should only be enabled if you have stock levels set up prior to the integration.
-Otherwise you will risk wiping out your Magento stock levels.
+PLEASE NOTE: This option should only be enabled if you have stock levels set up in Xero prior to the integration.
+Otherwise, you will risk wiping out your Magento stock levels.
 Click here to know more about our Stock Control process.